-Sellers are currently asking a median of $59,000 — about 21% above what these cars have actually been selling for.
-That gap favors patient buyers: negotiate from the sold data, not the ask.
+Sellers are currently asking a median of $45,000 — about 4% below what these cars have actually been selling for.

 Current Nissan Skyline R32 GT-R Pricing